Emergency Access via Privileged Access Management Policy

 Scope

-This IT policy, and all policies referenced herein, shall apply to members of the University community, including administrators, staff, authorized guests, delegates, and independent contractors (the "User(s)" or "you") who use, access, or otherwise employ the privileged access security solution referenced.
+This IT Security policy, and all policies referenced herein, shall apply to members of the University community, including administrators, staff, authorized guests, delegates, and independent contractors (the "User(s)" or "you") who use, access, or otherwise employ the privileged access security solution referenced.

 Policy Statement

-• All emergency access activities must be fully logged and monitored.
+• All Emergency Access activities must be fully logged and monitored.

 • All actions taken during the Emergency Access must be audited and reviewed by Information Security and Assurance and DevOps within 24 hours of the event.